Starting a new product launch is both exhilarating and challenging, regardless of whether you’re a newbie or an experienced pro.

-- Nike’s Jordan brand: The Jordan brand is an emotion-based positioning strategy that capitalizes on the fame of basketball legend Michael Jordan to create an aspirational brand associated with success and greatness.
+The Jordan brand is an emotion-based positioning strategy that capitalizes on the fame of basketball legend Michael Jordan to create an aspirational brand associated with success and greatness.

-- BMW’s M Series: The M Series is positioned as a high-performance line of cars intended for racing and track use, appealing to customers looking for a thrilling driving experience.
+The M Series is positioned as a high-performance line of cars intended for racing and track use, appealing to customers looking for a thrilling driving experience.

-- Red Bull’s Energy Drinks: Red Bull has positioned its energy drinks as a source of extra energy, which makes them an attractive option for individuals looking to boost their energy levels.
+Red Bull has positioned its energy drinks as a source of extra energy, which makes them an attractive option for individuals looking to boost their energy levels.
 This positioning has helped Red Bull become a popular choice among people who need a quick energy boost.

-- Starbucks: Starbucks has positioned itself primarily on giving the best consumer experience, from writing the customer’s name on the glass to allowing them to order via a mobile app.
+Starbucks has positioned itself primarily on giving the best consumer experience, from writing the customer’s name on the glass to allowing them to order via a mobile app.

-- Amazon: Amazon’s brand positioning is driven by its relationship with customers, offering agility in delivery, low prices, and the freedom to like or dislike products.
+Amazon’s brand positioning is driven by its relationship with customers, offering agility in delivery, low prices, and the freedom to like or dislike products.

 In marketing, there are several types of product positioning, including price-based positioning, lifestyle-based positioning, characteristics-based positioning, and quality or prestige-based positioning.